Chomenor/ioef-cmod/new-filesystem-design.md

 ## File Objects

 Files are represented by the fsc_file_t structure, defined in fscore.h.
-It contains the qpath, which is broken into directory, name, and extension components to save memory and make it easier to work with.
+It contains the qpath, which is divided into directory, name, and extension components to save memory and make it easier to work with.

 There are two basic types of files, those directly on the disk and those inside pk3s.
 The sourcetype field in fsc_file_t indicates the type.
 FSC_SOURCETYPE_DIRECT files can be cast to fsc_file_direct_t to access more fields and FSC_SOURCETYPE_PK3 files can be cast to fsc_file_frompk3_t.
 Note that many attributes are not defined directly in fsc_file_frompk3_t since they can to be obtained from the parent pk3 using the source_pk3 field.